Free DPI Converter

 +

-If you need to check the original DPI on your computer, here are the steps: Right-click the image > Select Properties (Windows) or Get Info (Mac) > Find the Details tab > Scroll down to view DPI.
+Here are the steps to check the original DPI on your computer: Right-click the image > Select Properties (Windows) or Get Info (Mac) > Find the Details tab > Scroll down to view DPI.
+While there is no direct way to check the DPI on mobile, you can only view the resolution via the Photos/Images app.